AscendLab

 Time Duration Calculator Guide

-Reference for calculating elapsed time between two times, dates, or date-time values, including overnight ranges, units, and common mistakes.
+Reference for calculating hours, minutes, seconds, and days between two times, dates, or date-time values, including overnight ranges and endpoint mistakes.

 Quick answer

 Use the Time Duration Calculator to find the elapsed time between a start value and an end value.
-It is useful for clock times, dates, date-time ranges, overnight ranges, timeline reviews, and reporting totals.
+It is useful for clock times, dates, date-time ranges, overnight ranges, timeline reviews, and reporting totals such as total hours, total minutes, total seconds, and total days.

 Supported input